Ireland–Poland relations

-Ireland is home to a Polish community totaling approximately 150,000 people.
-The Polish language is the most spoken foreign language in Ireland.
 Both nations are members of the Council of Europe, European Union, OECD and OSCE.

 History

 One of the first known contacts between Ireland and Poland took place in the late 17th century when Irishman Bernard Connor was appointed physician at the court of Polish King John III Sobieski.
 In 1694, Connor wrote a book titled History of Poland in the English language.
 In 1922, Ireland obtained its independence from the United Kingdom.
 Poland was among the first group of states to establish diplomatic relations with the independent Irish State, sending a Consul-General in 1929.

 Official diplomatic relations between Ireland and Poland were established in 1976.
 During the Cold War, relations between both nations were limited.
 Ireland supported the Polish Solidarity movement.
 In 1981, the Irish Polish Society sent 20 containers of medicines, powdered milk, baby food and clothes to Poland, valued at more than £250,000.
 After the fall of communism in Poland, relations between both nations strengthened.
 In 1990, Ireland opened its embassy in Warsaw and in 1991, Poland opened its embassy in Dublin.
 In 1997, Polish President Aleksander Kwaśniewski paid an official visit to Ireland.
 In 2003 Irish President Mary McAleese paid a visit to Poland.

 In 2004, Poland joined the European Union and Ireland immediately opened its borders and labor market to Polish workers.

 Although Ireland is not a member of NATO, Irish forces have fought alongside Polish forces in the War in Afghanistan and in peacekeeping missions in Kosovo and with EUFOR (Chad).